pledbrook/lazybones/README.md

 (more info available below).

 The concept of Lazybones is very similar to Maven archetypes, and what [Yeoman](http://yeoman.io/) does for web applications.
-Lazybones also includes a sub-templates feature that resembles the behaviour of Yeoman's sub-generators, allowing you to generate optional extras (controllers, scaffolding etc.) inside a project.
+Lazybones also includes a subtemplates feature that resembles the behaviour of Yeoman's sub-generators, allowing you to generate optional extras (controllers, scaffolding etc.) inside a project.